EvaSeidlmayer/orcid-for-wikidata/README.md

 ## Requirements

+Scripts in this repository requiry

+* Python 3
+* Python libraries listed in `requirements.txt` (install with `pip3 install -r requirements.txt`)
+* [wikidata-cli]

-Scripts in this repository requiry Python 3 and [wikidata-cli].
-To process ORCID dumps you need enough disk space and some time.
+To process full ORCID dumps you also need enough disk space and some time.

 [wikidata-cli]: https://www.npmjs.com/package/wikidata-cli